matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 To build the executable, you'll need everything that is in the nKaruga/src and nKaruga/gfx folder.
 Just build in nKaruga/src using your favorite tool (CLI or Ndless SDK). nKaruga.tns will be generated in the main folder, ready to be sent to your TI-Nspire (any TI-Nspire).

-**Building using alternative graphics**
+Two spritesets are (or will be) available for nKaruga.
+You (will) can switch between in the game, but you need both of them to build it.

-Two sets of sprites are available to build nKaruga, sprite at resolution 3:4 or 1:2.
-To change the sprite set, uncomment the corresponding #include line in nKaruga/src/buildGameLUTs.cpp :
+* gfx/c_gfx.h holds the cel-shaded spriteset
-* ../gfx/gfx.h holds the 3:4 sprite set
+* gfx/d_gfx.h holds the pseudo-3D spriteset

-* ../gfx/testMidSize/gfx.h holds the 1:2 sprite set
+At the moment, you don't need gfx/d_gfx.h as all 3D sprites aren't done yet, so the game will always run with the cel-shaded spriteset.

 Running on a TI-Nspire
 ======================